-The Canon PowerShot SX600 HS camera has a large zoom range that fits into a tiny point-and-shoot camera chassis.
-This feature is in addition to the improved connection and artistic possibilities that the camera offers.
-The strong 18x optical zoom of the Canon PowerShot SX600 HS camera gives customers with the high-quality optics that the pocket-sized Canon PowerShot SX camera series is known for.
+The Canon PowerShot SX600 HS camera has an extensive zoom range that fits into a tiny point-and-shoot camera chassis.
+This feature is in addition to the camera’s improved connection and artistic possibilities.
+The powerful 18x optical zoom of the Canon PowerShot SX600 HS camera gives customers the high-quality optics that the pocket-sized Canon PowerShot SX camera series is known for.
 This zoom range is equivalent to 25-450mm.

 The Canon HS SYSTEM is created when a 16-Megapixel CMOS sensor and Canon’s DIGIG 4+ Image Processor are combined in the SX600 HS camera.
 This enables the camera to perform very well in low-light conditions.

-Although Canon classifies this model as one of its “high-end, sophisticated digital cameras,” it is not, and instead has more in common with the budget-friendly Elph series that the camera manufacturer produces.
-You may have overlooked the SX600 HS because it was described as “advanced,” but you might think about giving it another chance.
+Although Canon classifies this model as one of its “high-end, sophisticated digital cameras,” it is not.
+Instead, it has more in common with the budget-friendly Elph series that the camera manufacturer produces.
+You may have overlooked the SX600 HS because it was described as “advanced,” but you might consider giving it another chance.

-Having said that, the Nikon Coolpix S9600 (or the S9700) has somewhat higher photo quality, while the Samsung WB350F is a better fit for people who seek the greatest wireless capabilities.
+The Nikon Coolpix S9600 (or the S9700) has a higher photo quality, while the Samsung WB350F is a better fit for people seeking the most significant wireless capabilities.
 Both of these cameras have a zoom range of 22 times.

-The performance of this camera is roughly in line with that of others in its class such as the Samsung WB350F, despite the fact that I wouldn’t consider it to be a very quick camera.
+The performance of this camera is roughly in line with that of others in its class, such as the Samsung WB350F, even though I wouldn’t consider it a rapid camera.
 It takes 1.7 seconds from turning the camera on to taking the first shot, and there is a 1.1-second delay between shots.
-Starting up the flash drives, which can take up to around three seconds of waiting time.
+It is starting up the flash drives, which can take up to around three seconds of waiting time.

-For instance, there is no dial for selecting the shooting mode; rather, there is merely a switch with three settings that allows you to select what mode you wish to shoot in.
-The other controls are quite normal, with the exception of the Mobile Device Connect button which is unique to Canon cameras.
+For instance, there is no dial for selecting the shooting mode; instead, there is a switch with three settings that allows you to choose the way you wish to shoot.
+The other controls are standard, except the Mobile Device Connect button, which is unique to Canon cameras.
 This button allows you to select a computer or smartphone in advance, and then connect to it with the push of a button.

 If you press it, it will switch on the camera’s Wi-Fi, at which time you will need to enter the wifi settings on your mobile device and choose the camera as the connection type.
 The procedure is finished when the software called Camera Window is opened.